chasetheterrible/CS260-startup/notes.md

 *   siblings are on same tab spacing

 ### Class selector
 * select a class put a period in front of it.
-Ex if class='summary' .summary { font-weight: bold;  }
+Ex if class='summary' .summary
-* can also combine element ame and class selector to select all paragraphs with class summary ex p.summary{...}
+* can also combine element name and class selector to select all paragraphs with class summary ex p.summary

 ### ID selector
 * reference ID of element.
 All ids should be unique
 * to select id put a # in front of it.
-Ex #summary
+Ex #summary(selects anything with id as summary)
 ## Attribute selector
 * Allows to select element based upon attributes
 * can select any element with given attribute a[href].
 Can also specify required value for attribute a[href]=.fish.png] for selector to match